-The sides should generally have a slope not exceeding a gradient of one vertical to three horizontal, in order to allow suitable compaction of the barrier.
+The sides should generally have a slope not exceeding a gradient of one vertical to three horizontal (battering of wall relates to material), in order to allow suitable compaction of the barrier and to facilitate subsequent testing.
 The embankments must be constructed to prevent leakage beneath the wall.
 The mechanical strength of the wall must be such that it prevents erosion from rainfall and runoff.
 The internal faces must be protected from wave erosion.